tlverse/tlverse-handbook/05-origami.md

 guides the choice of the final learning method, and it gives us a quantitative assessment of how good the chosen algorithm is doing.
-In order to assess the performance of an algorithm, we introduce the concept of a **loss** function, which helps us define the **expected prediction error**, also referred to as the **risk**.
+In order to assess the performance of an algorithm, we introduce the concept of a **loss** function, which helps us define the **risk**, also referred to as the **expected prediction error**.
 Our goal, as further specified in the next chapter, will be to estimate the true risk of the proposed statistical learning method.
+Our goal(s) consist of:

+1. Estimating the performance of different algorithms in order to choose the best one.
+2. Having chosen a winner, try to estimate the true risk of the proposed statistical learning method.

 In the following, we propose a method to do so using the observed data and **cross-validation** procedure using the `origami` package [@coyle2018origami].

 ## Background

 Ideally, in a data-rich scenario, we would split our dataset into three parts:

 1. training set,
 2. validation set,